MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Postconditions: the names of the items in the inventory are now in alphabetical order, and it will be returned in a new array that is created in the main function

 method:     shoppingCart
+Prototype: void Fashion::shoppingCart(item* array, int)
+Description: This function has the user type in an item, finds the item, then makes its bool value to be true(thus putting it in a virtual "shopping cart".
+Then it prints out all the values in the array that have the bool value as true
+Calling: call this method like this:
+Fashion inventory
+inventory.shoppingCart(stock, stockSize)
+Preconditions: the data must be read and put into the array for this function to traverse through and sort it, this also requires user input data
+Postconditions:  After this function is run, the bool values for some items in the array will change, thus the origional array will change, this function also prints the true bool array elements